 Agility is about gaining a competitive advantage through a superior decision making process in terms of decision making speed, quality, implementation and learning from (side-) effects.

-Agility is a popular term in business.
-However, what is really behind it is rarely addressed.
+'Agility' is a popular term in business.
+However, what is behind the idea is rarely addressed.

 The practical application of agility in the real world has its origins in the military.